Learn-Java-for-Beginners/learn-java-for-beginners.github.io/syllabus/roadmap.md

 ---

-# Week 5 – Spring Boot & REST APIs
+# Week 5 – Spring Boot  and  REST APIs

 ## Objectives
 - Transition from core Java to backend framework